MihaiMunteanu1/Siemens_.NET_2025_Library_Management/README.md

 To add or update a book, either select one from the list (its details will appear in the textboxes) or enter the details manually.
 Then, click Add to add a new book or Update to modify an existing one.
+All input data is validated and checked before the operation is executed.

 Create and Update functionalities
 ![Screenshot 2025-05-10 214919](https://github.com/user-attachments/assets/9b4b9049-bd48-4066-91bc-b165aa0fb6c8)